 ProjectSettings

 The type ProjectSettings is an internal super type of all keys that can be used to specify global project settings.
-Currently, only the Java language extension (Section 0) defines a key for the classpath.
+Currently, only the Java language extension defined in the VIL/VTL extensions document defines a key for the classpath.

 Project